 We are delivering comprehensive public domain and infrastructure upgrades to support Honeysuckle's transformation.
-Infrastructure recently delivered includes the \$24 million upgrade of the Honeysuckle seawalls replacing decades old maritime infrastructure to unlock land and enable public space.
+Infrastructure recently delivered includes the \$24-million upgrade of the Honeysuckle seawalls replacing decades old maritime infrastructure to unlock land and enable public space.

-We are currently upgrading Honeysuckle Drive, realigning the road and preparing for public domain works worth \$24 million.
+We are currently upgrading Honeysuckle Drive, realigning the road, improving streetscapes, naturalising Cottage Creek and laying the foundation for future works, including public domain